ubercareerprep2019/Assignments--Nilay/homework1/README.md

 ### Function 2:
 #### `pairsThatEqualSum(int[] inputArray, int targetSum)`
 The function first transfers all the integers from the array to a Hashtable and computes each integers frequency.
-For a given n, it checks if there exists a number `target-n` (also makes sure for cases where `n = target-n` and there is only 1 occurance of n).
+For a given `n`, it checks if there exists a number `target-n` (also makes sure for cases where `n = target-n` and there is only 1 occurance of `n`).
 If it can find a valid pair, it adds both in a list which is returned.
 The algorithm should run in `O(n)` time.

 Following assumptions made for this program-
 - The array might contains multiple occurances of the same number.
-- The output list should only contain unique equations (eg- 1 + 2 and 2 + 1 are the same and not unique)
+- The output list should only contain unique equations (eg- `1 + 2` and `2 + 1` are effectively the same and not unique)